c0dertitan/git-n-fit-login/README.md

-# All of this is just for the git-n-fit
+# All of this is just for the login of git'n'fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^